ismferd/cloudy-serf-lab/README.md

 raspberry-1  192.168.1.143:7946  alive
 ```

-Before to start to add services I want to test the cluster's resilence.
+Before to start to add services I want to test the cluster's resilience.

 - I'm going to stop the node which role is bootstrap server.